 “There are a lot of carbon neutral schemes available out there.
 But at the end of the day Climate Active is the only one that provides a credible stamp.”

 How long have you been certified carbon neutral?

 BioPak has demonstrated leadership in sustainability for years and has measured and offset its carbon emissions since 2010.
-But we felt it was time to align with the robust government standard and BioPak achieved Climate Active certification this year.
+But we felt it was time to align with the robust government standard and BioPak achieved Climate Active certification in 2018.

 Why are you carbon neutral?

 BioPak's mission is to produce the most sustainable, environmentally friendly packaging on the market.
 Since the early days, it was obvious that becoming carbon neutral was the way to go to help reduce our environmental footprint.

 What are the benefits of your carbon neutral certification?